OliverGray03/MS1-TheGymWarehouse/README.md

 ## Customer Goals
 Prospective users
 There are two core prospective users for this website;
--An existing gym customer looking for information and details on the class timetable, personal trainers and contact information
+- An existing gym customer looking for information and details on the class timetable, personal trainers and contact information
--A potential new customer looking for information on contact details, facilities & services and sign up offers
+- A potential new customer looking for information on contact details, facilities & services and sign up offers

 The ideal user of this website is;
 - Is looking for the best gym in their area to sign up to